 mysql -h wordpress-db-server-2.mysql.database.azure.com -u dbuser -p

-CREATE DATABASE wordpressdb
+CREATE DATABASE wordpressdb;

-CREATE USER 'wpuser' IDENTIFIED BY 'some-random-password';
+CREATE USER 'wpuser' IDENTIFIED BY '<password>';

 GRANT ALL PRIVILEGES ON wordpressdb.* TO wpuser;